What Is Email Marketing for Artists?

 Acquiring Customers

 To make email marketing work, you need a reliable method of steadily gaining subscribers who qualify as potential buyers.
 Since no one on earth needs more email, you must offer a potential subscriber a reason to join your list.
-A lead magnet is an excellent choice to start.
-Essentially, it's an ethical bribe where you trade something of value for the right to send email to someone.
+A lead magnet is an excellent place to start.
+Essentially, it's an ethical bribe where you trade something of value for the right to send an email to someone.
 There is a complete section on lead magnets below.
-You'll find it chock full of valuable insights and information on how to grow your email list using a lead magnet, aka ethical bribe.
+You'll find it chock full of valuable insights and information on how to grow your email list using a lead magnet, aka an ethical bribe.

 You Need Permission

-Unlike postal mail, you cannot send mass email without the recipient's permission.
+Unlike postal mail, you cannot send mass emails without the recipient's permission.
 It is illegal per the 2003 Can-Spam Act.
 Plus, everyone hates spam.
 So just do not do it.
-Unless you have a trusted personal relationship with someone, do not add names their name to your list, no matter how promising and tempting it might be.
+Unless you have a trusted personal relationship with someone, do not add their name to your list, no matter how promising and tempting it might be.
 Make sure all your emails include an easy-to-use opt-out link.
 As a courtesy and legal requirement, email marketing services automatically include opt-out links in the email they send on your behalf.

 Be Aware and Comply with Privacy Laws